 However, I would recommend that you make the titles slightly different, using size or colour of some differentiating factor.
 This is more for users than for Google, but will help with some more specific search queries.

-What about using commas, full stops or hyphens to separate words and phrases in shopping product titles?
+What about using commas, full stops or hyphens to separate words and phrases?

 I have read and seen a lot about product title SEO.
 How many keywords should be in the product title for Google shopping title optimisation?
 Punctuation is fine and won’t affect rankings as long as you don’t use it excessively.